Skip to main content

 Among the people from older generation whom I met during the trip - in their late 50’s and 60’s – they were candid enough to admit the fact that they never had imagined that they will ever be free from the dictator.
 They never thought and never considered this also was an option.
 One of them said – “we have spent major part and the prime of our life serving the dictator - we could never have achieved this” and credited the educated and liberated youth of the country.

-I had arrived Cairo on a Monday following Saturday’s (19th March 2011) referendum.
+I had arrived Cairo on the Monday following Saturday’s (19th March 2011) referendum.
 As per the unofficial and unconfirmed figures that I would gather during the conversations, I was told that as much as 70% of the total voting population of Egypt (40 Million odd) turned up to cast their vote, as against 41% to 62% that I had read in the media.
 Over 77% voted as YES to the referendum, leading to the list of some 11 points for Constitutional Amendments.
 NO to the referendum would have meant more agony, extended freedom struggle, extended army rule, more civil unrest, more violence and turmoil etc; stretched over an indefinite timeline.
 But then the take away would have been a complete change in the existing constitution and framing of a new one.
 This was the clear choice of the other 23% who voted NO. This was a rather tough choice for the majority of 77% of YES vote – especially people from the very poor plus the lower income group as they were running out of resources and wanted to return to normal life and their work.
 For them, any change from the Dictator Regime would be good enough for now.
 23% of those who voted for NO, a majority came from well-to-do family backgrounds, educated, liberated and believed that they needed a complete change and freedom, supported by a fresh new constitution.
 They are not happy at all with this outcome as they feel that after all this struggle and the revolution that they went through, the two leading political parties - Muslim Brotherhood and National Democratic Party (of Mubarak), would be the ultimate beneficiaries.
 No wonder, Muslim Brotherhood hugely supported the YES vote.

 Everyone is now looking forward to a free and fair democratic election that is due to be held in six months time – September 2011.